Christopher Hatton Turnor: Early life

-Turnor was the son of Christopher Hatton Turnor (1840 - 1914) and Alicia Killaly (watercolorist).
-His father was the second son of Christopher Turnor (MP) and Lady Caroline Finch-Hatton, daughter of 10th Earl of Winchilsea, and herself was a descendants of Sir Christopher Hatton.
-His mother was the daughter of a Canadian engineer.
+He was born in Toronto, Canada to Christopher Hatton Turnor (1840–1914) and his wife Alicia Killaly; his parents belonged to the Plymouth Brethren for whom his father was an evangelist.
+His paternal grandparents were Christopher Turnor MP and Lady Caroline Finch-Hatton, daughter of the 10th Earl of Winchilsea; Edmund Turnor MP was his uncle.
+His mother was the daughter of Hamilton Hartley Killaly of Toronto.